University College London

 PLACEMENT

 The second year consists of two 6-month placements.
-For the most part, all trainees will have a children, young people and family services placement in the second year (e.g., CAMHS, Looked after children, adolescent services, inpatient, paediatrics).
+For the most part, trainees will have a children, young people and family services placement in the second year (e.g., CAMHS, Looked after children, adolescent services, inpatient, paediatrics).
 Their other 6-month placement will focus on the other remaining essential competency requirements that trainees have to gain by the end of training.
 As such, the placements tend to be in older adults / learning disabilities / physical health / neuropsychology / forensic settings.
 Trainees will complete a placement allocation questionnaire ahead of both placement periods to help allocators identify which placements would best meet their remaining essential competency requirements.

 RESEARCH